- Home

 Loosely translating to ‘tasting crackers’, papdi chaat is Indian cuisine’s answer to nachos.

-For this dish, crunchy fried crackers are covered in a range of delicious toppings – from creamy yoghurts and sweet chutneys to sev (small, crispy noodles made from chickpea flour), potatoes, and coriander.
+For this dish, crunchy fried crackers are covered in a range of delicious toppings – from creamy yoghurts and sweet chutneys to potatoes, coriander, and sev (small, crispy noodles made from chickpea flour).

 Why not try this papdi chaat from Dassana’s Veg Recipes?
-Or, if you’re in the mood for something a little more refreshing, give this recipe a go from Cook With Manal, which uses pomegranate seeds for a zingy kick.
+Or, if you’re in the mood for something a little more refreshing, you could try this recipe from Cook With Manal, which uses pomegranate seeds for a zingy kick.

 3. Dal